 Many of our IKI instructors were originally certified by other Krav Maga organizations or associations.
 When they joined us they had no ranking or status with IKI.
 For many instructors thinking of joining IKI this presents a challenge.

-They want to join IKI but are afraid of losing their current ranks and status they had earned elsewhere.
+They want to join IKI but are afraid of losing the ranks and status they had earned elsewhere.
 They cannot afford to be without a rank, even for a short period of time.

-An established Krav Maga instructor, perhaps a school owner, becomes dissatisfied with his/her current Krav Maga organization.
-Perhaps it is for reasons of business ethics or prices, perhaps they have come to realize that the tecniques being taught are not very effective or useful for most people.
+An establisheed Krav Maga instructor, perhaps a school owner, becomes dissastisfed with his/her current Krav Maga organization.
+Perhaps it is because of business considersations, ethics or fees, perhaps because they have come to realize that the tecniques being taught are not very effective or useful for most people.
 In any event they go searching for a new organization and they find IKI.

-Now they are already in business, they have regular students.
-They are not going to close down shop and become a full time Krav Maga student again.
+They are already in business, they have regular students.
+They are not going to close down shop and become a full time Krav Maga student, they simply cannot afford that.

 First, no one can take away your current rank.
 When you join IKI you do not lose any of your previous ranks.
-I have no authority to invalidate your current rank.
-That is yours to keep.
+I have no authority or motivation to invalidate your current ranks.
+Those are yours to keep.

 So what should an instructor do?

 You continue teaching.
 Your school goes on as always.
 Gradually you introduce new techniques.
 I do it all the time.
-I tell my students; we are in a constant process of growth and experimentation.
-When a student returns after having been away for a period of time he will often ask me, "Are we still using this gun defense, or has it changed?
+I tell my students, we are in a constant process of growth and experimentation.
+When a student returns after a period of absence he will often ask, "Are we still using the same gun technique as before, or has it changed?
 They know we are always looking for better and more efficient methods.

 So gradually you introduce changes.